hetida/hetida-designer/docs/adapter_system/adapter_registration.md

 First you have to **register the webservice** of the general custom adapter in the same way that is explained above for generic Rest adapters.

 Second you have to **register your runtime-side Python plugin** via the `hetdesrun_config.py` file.
 This file is available as /app/hetdesrun_config.py in the runtime docker image.
-You either need to create your own derived Docker image for the runtime replacing this file with your own variant or you mount your adapted hetdesrun_config.py on the existing file effectively shadowing it -- how you do that depends on your environment and setup, see for example [here](https://stackoverflow.com/questions/42248198/how-to-mount-a-single-file-in-a-volume#42260979).
+You either need to create your own derived Docker image for the runtime replacing this file with your own variant or you mount your adapted hetdesrun_config.py on the existing file effectively shadowing it &ndash; how you do that depends on your environment and setup, see for example [here](https://stackoverflow.com/questions/42248198/how-to-mount-a-single-file-in-a-volume#42260979).

-The default `hetdesrun_config.py` (you can find it [here](https://github.com/hetida/hetida-designer/blob/release/runtime/hetdesrun_config.py)) contains a detailed guide how you register your Python plugn functions there.
+The default `hetdesrun_config.py` (you can find it [here](https://github.com/hetida/hetida-designer/blob/release/runtime/hetdesrun_config.py)) contains a detailed guide how you register your Python plugin functions there.
 You need to use the Adapter Id with which you regsister the web service as `adapter_key` there.

 Note that the functions you provide must be importable from the /app dir of the docker image.
-This means if your runtime-side adapter implementation contains Python modules / packages you must make them available in the runtime docker image - again for example by creating a derived docker image or volume mounting.
+This means if your runtime-side adapter implementation contains Python modules / packages you must make them available in the runtime docker image &ndash; again for example by creating a derived docker image or volume mounting.